 When it comes to a special occasion meal, such as Valentine’s Day, who doesn’t think of surf and turf?

-So then, why not treat your sweetheart to a home cooked and relatively easy Valentine’s Day meal of Steak and Lobster Linguine to show them just how much you really care?!
+So then, why not treat your sweetheart to an easy home-cooked meal of steak and lobster linguine to show them just how much you care?!

 Steak and Lobster Linguine ingredient list;

 **Note – The following lists of ingredients plus kitchen tools and equipment contain affiliate links (highlighted in blue) for your consideration and shopping convenience. #CommissionsEarned

 - Lobster Tails

 - White Wine

 Kitchen tools and equipment needed;

 - Chef’s Knife